Composite panel construction & cold store warehouse specialist to boost UK manufacturing capability

-Specialising in the development, construction and maintenance of cold stores, firewalls, data centres and clean rooms, plus industrial cladding and waterproofing, the £300,000 investment to improve its cold room manufacturing facilities includes a new roll forming line for composite panel metal skins, plus vacuum lifting and fabrication equipment.
+Specialising in the development, construction and maintenance of cold stores, firewalls, data centres and clean rooms, plus industrial cladding and waterproofing, the £300,000 investment to improve its cold room manufacturing facilities includes a new roll forming the line for composite panel metal skins, plus vacuum lifting and fabrication equipment.

 Following an extensive evaluation, the company has also switched to the BASF Elastopor rigid polyurethane foam system used for the rigid core of structural insulated panels and doors, due to its superior and consistent thermal properties over a predicted 25-year lifespan.
 Other benefits include a Global Warming Potential (GWP) of ‘less than 5’ and an Ozone Depletion Potential (ODP) of Zero.